From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Experiments

 \textbf{Implementation details. } In this paper, we exploit Qwen2.5-VL (7B) \cite{team2024qwen2report} as backbone MLLM.
+We also report results of other MLLMs distilled from Qwen2.5-VL-7B Hindsight-Zero data in Table \ref{tab: OKVQA} and Table \ref{tab:backbone}.
 We freeze the parameters of MLLM and fine-tune LoRA \cite{hu2022lora} parameters of CoT Generator, Knowledge Generator, and Answer Generator.
 Knowledge Generator requires two sets of LoRA for HDFT and KEPO.
 We exploit LLaMA-Factory \cite{zheng2024llamafactory} for efficient tuning.
-Knowledge is sampled with default parameters: temperature=0.7, top-p=0.95, top-k=50.
+Knowledge is sampled with default parameters: temperature=1.0, top-p=0.95, top-k=50.
 We set $|\mathcal{\hat{K}}|$=5 to mimic the 5 documents in the retrieval-augmented baselines.
 Answer generation follows low-temperature (1e-5) configs for improving reasoning certainty.
-Experiments are conducted with 1-2 A6000 GPUs with 48 GB memory.
+Experiments are conducted with 1-2 A6000 GPUs with 48 GB memory. \textit{More details and discussions are provided in Supplementary Material.}